Last update: 7/11/2021

 If you want to get your Heymondo insurance for an even more affordable price, you can use the 5% discount link below.

 COVID-19 vaccine to travel to Namibia

-Even if you have had the COVID-19 vaccine, you must still present proof of a negative PCR test result that was obtained within 7 days of arrival in Namibia.
+Even if you have had the COVID-19 vaccine, you must still present proof of a negative PCR test or Antigen Rapid Diagnostic Test result that was obtained within 7 days of arrival in Namibia.

 Other travel restrictions for Namibia during COVID-19

 Namibia has a few other travel restrictions in place:

 - All travelers will undergo health screenings upon arrival in Namibia.